 When creating new mobile applications, developers all too often forget taking the few additional steps to make their programs usable for those with disabilities.

-Now, IBM offers a testing tool for customers to ensure mobile applications are useable to the one billion people worldwide with disabilities, such as people with visual or auditory impairments.
+Now, IBM offers a free testing tool to ensure mobile applications are useable to the one billion people worldwide with disabilities, such as people with visual or auditory impairments.
 The checks are also good for ensuring the app can be used by the world's growing elderly population.

 More than 60 percent of the world's population now uses mobile devices, IBM has estimated.
 Making a mobile app accessible for everyone not only ensures the largest possible user base, but also strengthens the overall design of the product.